 Note: If you are using the bash shell on a Windows system, you can use the UNIX conventions.

 Syntax diagrams

-This section describes how syntax elements are shown in syntax diagrams.
+The following syntax elements are shown in syntax diagrams.
 Read syntax diagrams from left-to-right, top-to-bottom, following the horizontal line (the main path).